3dd13/HKUST-Career-Development-Sharing.-April-2011./_posts/2011-04-15-14-45-24-not-restricted-by-company-needs.markdown

-Do not restricted by company needs
+Enrich your life
 ---------

+* Talk to people
+* Read
+* Do not restricted by company needs